How to pick the perfect music for your church wedding

 In collaboration with Music For My Wedding.
 (Amy was the brains behind this article!)

-If you're a small business looking for a marketing edge, contact Amy to create a vision for your business to grow into.
+If you're a small business or creative looking for a marketing edge, contact Amy to create a vision for your business to grow into.

 Are you ready to cross "book a wedding entertainer" off your to-do list?